UMAprotocol/UMIPs/UMIPs/VSQ & FDT Collateral Adds.md

 To accomplish this upgrade, the following changes need to be made:

--   The **VSQ** address **https://polygonscan.com/token/0x29F1e986FCa02B7E54138c04C4F503DdDD250558** needs to be added to the collateral currency whitelist introduced in UMIP-8.
+-   The **VSQ** address on Polygon **https://polygonscan.com/token/0x29F1e986FCa02B7E54138c04C4F503DdDD250558** needs to be added to the collateral currency whitelist introduced in UMIP-8.
--   A final fee of **257 VSQ** needs to be added in the Store contract.
+-   A final fee of **250 VSQ** needs to be added in the Store contract.

--   The **FDT** address **https://etherscan.io/token/0xed1480d12be41d92f36f5f7bdd88212e381a3677** needs to be added to the collateral currency whitelist introduced in UMIP-8.
+-   The **FDT** address on Ethereum **https://etherscan.io/token/0xed1480d12be41d92f36f5f7bdd88212e381a3677** needs to be added to the collateral currency whitelist introduced in UMIP-8.
--   A final fee of **9,375 FDT** needs to be added in the Store contract.
+-   A final fee of **9,000 FDT** needs to be added in the Store contract.

 ## Rationale